ChristoffelDoorman/Visualisation-project/DESIGN.md

 ### Interactive component 2 (Slider)
 Beside the toggle button, the worldmap contains a slider which lets the user choose the year (2008-2016).
 In order to implement this interactive component, ...

+## Behind the scenes
+All visualizations are managed from whitin the index.js.
+Here, functions to draw or update the visualizations are called from other files.
+For example, worldmap.js contains a function *drawWorldmap*, which is called in the index.js file whenever needed.
+When a button is clicked or a slider is moved, index.js removes one or more visualizations and redraws them, calling functions in other files.
+Functions that are used for multiple visualizations are stored in helpers.js, and called in index.js or any of the other .js files.

 ## Libraries
 * D3 - //cdnjs.cloudflare.com/ajax/libs/d3/3.5.3/d3.min.js
 * Datamaps javascript - /datamaps.world.min.js